TZTsai/Calang/README.md

 In this calculator, there are four types of values: Number, List, Range and Function.
 Every evaluation will return a value of one of these four types.

+Check the file "__builtins.py" to see the available builtin operations and functions.

 ## Features

 - Evaluation of simple arithmetic expressions